Uniswap/docs/docs/contracts/liquidity-launchpad/05-auction-mechanism.md

 - `floorPrice` is correctly set
 - `requiredCurrencyRaised` is not set too high where the auction will never graduate
 - `auctionStepsData` avoids common pitfalls (see [note on auction steps](#note-on-auction-steps) below)

+### Extra funds sent to the auction are not recoverable
+Do NOT send more tokens than intended in `totalSupply` to the auction.
+They will not be recoverable.

+Likewise, any `currency` sent directly to the auction and not through `submitBid` will not be lost.

 ### Note on total supply and maximum bid price